huaminghuangtw/Evergreen-Notes/Permanent-Notes/adaptability.md

 ---
 title: adaptability
 created: 2024-11-18T09:18:12
-modified: 2025-08-10T14:28:42
+modified: 2025-08-16T08:07:35
 ---

 > _“It is not the strongest of the species that survives, nor the most intelligent.
-It is the one most adaptable to change.” — Charles Darwin_
+It is the one most adaptable to change; but the species that survives is the one that is able best to adapt and adjust to the changing environment in which it finds itself.” — Charles Darwin_ [^1]

 > _“Intelligence is the ability to adapt to change.” — Stephen Hawking_